tindandelion/carnd-unscented-kalman-filter-p7/README.md

 ## Evaluate process noise parameters

-As a part of the project I had to choose the process noise parameters for velocicy acceleration and yaw rate acceleration, which are assumed to be Gaussians with 0 mean and standard deviations *σ<sub>a</sub>*, *σ<sub>ψ''</sub>*.
+As a part of the project I had to choose the process noise parameters for tangential acceleration and yaw rate acceleration, which are assumed to be Gaussians with 0 mean and standard deviations *σ<sub>a</sub>*, *σ<sub>ψ''</sub>*.
 The suggested way of evaluating the accuracy of chosen values is to calculate and analyze *Normalized Innovation Squared* (NIS).
 The idea is